 Tips for safe cycling #1: Door Zone

 When I was 18 I moved to Manchester to start a music degree at Manchester University.
 To get from my student house to campus I had to cycle up Wilmslow Road through Rusholme – the Curry Mile – a busy route shared with vans unloading at the kerb side, buses, drivers in a hurry, and rows of parked cars.
-One day, as I was cycling home from lectures, a man who’d just parked his car opened his car door and I went crashing into it, being knocked into the centre of the road.
+One day, as I was cycling home from lectures, a man who’d just parked his car opened his door and I went crashing into it, and was knocked into the centre of the road.
 There was no other traffic using the road at that moment – thank goodness, because had there been a bus behind me, I would probably not be here right now.

 Being ‘doored’ is one of the most common causes of accidents for cyclists in London.
 Every day I see cyclists riding close to a line of parked cars, in prime position to be hit if one of the doors should happen to open.